SiarheiFedartsou/fastlane-plugin-versioning/README.md

 SwiftPM can be tedious when using this plugin, at least in terms of git history and `xcodeproj`s.
 Up until recently, there were a number of annoyances caused by this plugin (and a downstream dependency of it) because writing to a project file would clobber some of the comment metadata inside of the project file and replace them - leaving you with the actual version change, but a number of other, less desirable changes too to hand pick through (or give up this plugin for).
 The advice is, update to `>= 0.4.6` of this plugin, and follow [this advice](https://github.com/SiarheiFedartsou/fastlane-plugin-versioning/issues/59#issuecomment-878255057) - which is to make sure not to include the `.git` at the end of your SwiftPM dependency URLs.

+### New / Fresh projects

+Note that you will need to set the build and version numbers through Xcode's UI at least once to use this plugin without weird `nil:NilClass` issues.
+See this [issue](https://github.com/SiarheiFedartsou/fastlane-plugin-versioning/issues/60) for context

 For any other issues and feedback about this plugin, please submit it to this repository.